-This course will introduce students to Windows® application development in the Microsoft Visual C++® programming language in the .NET environment and to principles of objectoriented event-driven programming.
-Emphasis will be placed on basic approaches to development using the Microsoft Foundation Class (MFC) hierarchy and the tools available in the integrated development environment of Visual C++.
+This course will introduce students to Windows® application development in the C++® programming language in the .NET environment and to principles of object-oriented event-driven programming.
+Emphasis will be placed on basic approaches to development using the Microsoft Foundation Class (MFC) hierarchy and the tools available in the Microsoft Visual C++ integrated development environment.
 Students will review core object-oriented programming principles: classes and objects, information hiding, inheritance and polymorphism; then apply these principles to understanding MFC and to development of basic Windows applications.
 The course will cover dialog-based, single document interface (SDI) and multiple document interface (MDI) applications.
-Once basic applications are mastered, the course will turn to database applications, dynamic link libraries (DLL).
+Once basic applications are mastered, the course will turn to database applications and dynamic link libraries (DLL).
 Lab fee: \$10.
 Prerequisite: CIT 1173.
 [Fa]